muke24/muke24/README.md

 - 👋 Hi, I’m Peter Thompson ( @muke24 )
-- 👀 I’m interested in game developement
+- 👀 I’m highly interested in Unity game developement
 - 🌱 I’m currently learning the OpenAI API and its functionalities in Unity
-- 💞️ I’m looking to collaborate on first person shooter projects
-- 📫 How to reach me - Email: pjthompson.au@gmail.com
+- 📫 How to reach me - Email: pjthompson.au+githubcontact@gmail.com

 <!---
 muke24/muke24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.